Fried gnocchi and breakfast sausage, cooked all in one pan – the perfect no-hassle meal for breakfast, lunch, or dinner.

 - 1 cup mozzarella cheese

-- 1 tsp oregano fresh and chopped (optional)
+- 1 teaspoon oregano, fresh and chopped (optional)

 - In a large skillet, warm olive oil over medium high heat.
 Add gnocchi and cook until sides are lightly golden, about 7 minutes.
 Remove from pan and set aside.

 - Add breakfast sausage to skillet and cook until browned.
 Remove from skillet and set aside.
-Drain grease but leave about 1 tsp in the skillet.
+Drain grease but leave about 1 teaspoon in the skillet.

 - Add garlic, diced tomatoes, italian seasoning, salt, and pepper to skillet.
 Mix together and cook for 7 minutes, stirring occasionally.